DrakeLab/willoughby-grooming-model/README.md

 \end{aligned}
 $$

 Apply this function with parameters from Table for each model.
+Relationships of $\iota$, $K$, $\zeta$ will have linear or non-linear relationships with host density (as a proxy for provisioning) that need to be determined.
 - Model 0.
 Birth-Death
 - Model 1.
 Birth-Death-Allee
 - Model 2.
 Birth-Death-Immigration